A Consistent Test of the Distance-Duality Relation with Galaxy Clusters and Type Ia Supernave: Introduction

+\cite{Uzan04} considered ADDs of 18 galaxy cluster sample \citep{Reese02} to test the DD relation by assuming the $\Lambda$CDM model via the technique, $D_A^{\mathrm{cluster}}(z)=D_A^{\Lambda \rm CDM}(z)\eta^2(z)$, and showed that no violation of the DD relation is only marginally consistent. \cite{DeBernardis06} considered 38 galaxy cluster for spherical model \citep{Boname06} to test the DD relation by assuming the $\Lambda$CDM model.
 In order to test the DD relation in a model-independent way, one should use measurements of $D_L$ such as Type Ia Supernave (SNe Ia) directly.
-By binning ADDs from FRIIb radio galaxies and ultra compact radio sources and $D_L$ of SN Ia data, \cite{Bassett04} found that the brightening excess of SNe Ia at $z > 0.5$ could cause a moderate violation at 2$\sigma$ confidence level (CL). \citet{DeBernardis06} binned ADD data of galaxy clusters \citep{Boname06} and the SNe Ia data to find that the validity of $\eta = 1$ is consistent at 1$\sigma$ CL.
-However, it is argued that the above tests may have been influenced by the particular choice of redshift bin \citep{HLR10}.
+By binning $D_L$ of SN Ia data and ADDs from FRIIb radio galaxies and ultra compact radio sources, \cite{Bassett04} found that the brightening excess of SNe Ia at $z > 0.5$ could cause a moderate violation at 2$\sigma$ confidence level (CL). \citet{DeBernardis06} binned ADD data of galaxy clusters \citep{Boname06} and SNe Ia data to find that the validity of $\eta = 1$ is consistent at 1$\sigma$ CL.

-Recently, \cite{HLR10} tested the DD relation with two ADD samples \citep{Boname06,DeFilippis05} and the Constitution set of SNe Ia data \citep{Hicken09}.
-For the biggest redshift difference between clusters and SNe Ia is $\Delta z=|z_{\rm cluters}-z_{\rm SNe}|\simeq0.01$ for three clusters, a selection criteria ($\Delta z\le0.005$) for a given pair of data set are used to avoid the corresponding bias of redshift differences.
-With the incomplete spherical model sample \citep{Boname06} in which three ADD data have been discarded, they found a strong violation ($>3\sigma$) of the DD relation by using two parameterizations of $\eta$ parameter [$\eta(z)=1+\eta_1z$, and $\eta(z)=1+\eta_a z/(1+z)$].